mrbungle64/node-red-contrib-ecovacs-deebot/README.md

 ## Installation

-It is recommended to use version 12.x or 14.x of Node.js.
-The minimum required version is 12.x
+It is recommended to use version 14.x or 16.x of Node.js.

+The minimum required version is 12.x, but support for this version may will be dropped soon.

 This node uses the [node-canvas](https://www.npmjs.com/package/canvas) library for some map-related functionality which may require the installation of some additional packages.